JupiterOne/sdk/docs/integrations/development_guide.md

-We should also edit [`IntegrationConfig`](https://github.com/JupiterOne/integration-template/blob/057d8b60dd1e47dcdc4010da973578f28ef99522/src/config.ts#L37-L47) in the same file to match `instanceConfigFields`. `IntegrationConfig` is used to add and infer type information throughout about the config throughout the project.
+We should also edit [`IntegrationConfig`](https://github.com/JupiterOne/integration-template/blob/057d8b60dd1e47dcdc4010da973578f28ef99522/src/config.ts#L37-L47) in the same file to match `instanceConfigFields`. `IntegrationConfig` is used to add and provide type information throughout the project.

 **`src/config.ts`**